mtempleheald/journeyasdata/README.md

   - handled by [SvelteKit](https://kit.svelte.dev) filesystem based routing out of the box
 - Custom components, all inputs optional, designed to be ultra flexible and responsive across browsers/devices
 - Data-driven basic validation using HTML5 standard elements and [ValidationAPI](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api)
-- Configurable questionset - content editors manage content (labels, helptext...), developers manage code, see `/lib/types/questionset.ts`
+- Configurable journey - content editors manage content (labels, helptext...), developers manage code, see `/lib/types/journey.ts`
-- Configurable themes - components manage layout, responsible for responsive design, exposing key CSS variables for theming, see `/static/questionsets/`
+- Configurable themes - components manage layout, responsible for responsive design, exposing key CSS variables for theming, see `/static/journeys/`
 - Session data management
   - The `valueStore` is a key-value store holding the component id against its value, see `/lib/stores/valueStore.ts`
   - This is updated whenever a user action triggers a change, this could be direct or via a custom function.